-An introduction to the physiology of the human body.
+(4 credits) An introduction to the physiology of the human body.
 The focus of the course will be on homeostasis and the function of: biomolecules, cells and tissues, organs and organ systems.
 The contribution of each of the following organ systems to physiologic homeostasis will be examined: nervous, muscle, cardiovascular, endocrine, respiratory, renal, reproductive and gastrointestinal.

 Note: Includes 3 hours of lab per week which will emphasize the measurement of organ system function.
 Does not count toward a biology major or minor.
+A fee is associated with this course.